NakhlehLab/NakhlehLab.github.io/docs/_posts/2021-06-18-g-xrf-tutorial.markdown

 save the computed log-likelihoods to the file `log_likelihoods.csv`.
-We can convert these log-likelihoods to G-XRFs by subtracting the log-likelihood when γ=0 (with the same internal branch length) from each network log-likelihood, and visualize them using Python's[matplotlib][matplotlib] library, as in the following Python script:
+We can convert these log-likelihoods to G-XRFs by subtracting the log-likelihood when γ=0 (with the same internal branch length) from each network log-likelihood, and visualize them using the [matplotlib][matplotlib] Python library, as in the following script:

 ```python
 import numpy